 Figure 2.2.
-Criteria for English and Spanish Screening Instruments Kindergarten First Grade Letter Naming Fluency Word Reading Accuracy or Fluency Phonological Awareness Phonological Awareness
+Criteria for English an nd Spanish Screening Instruments Kindergarten First Grade Letter Sounds Knowledge or Letter Naming Fluency Word Reading Accuracy or FluencyPhonological Awareness Phonological Awareness • Phonological Awareness

 While the selected screening instrument will be expected to measure each of the skills identified above, it is important that individuals who administer the screening instrument document student behaviors observed during the administration of the instrument.
-A list of behaviors that may be observed during the administration of the screening and which should be documented are included in Figure 2.3 below.
+A list of behaviors that may be observed during the administration of the should be documented are included in Figure 2.3 below.

 Figure 2.3.
 Student Behaviors Observed During Screening

-Lack of automaticity
+- Lack of automaticity

-Difficulty sounding out words left to right
+- Difficulty sounding out words left to right

-Guessing
+- Guessing

-Self-correcting
+- Self-correcting

-Inability to focus on reading
+- Inability to focus on reading

+- Avoidance behavior